-Our move professionals have put together some Top Tips for an Efficient Packing Process to ensure you moving experience is relatively stress-free.
+Our moving professionals have put together some Top Tips for an Efficient Packing Process to ensure you moving experience is relatively stress-free.
 Use these tips to make sure you pack everything appropriately.

 Downsize and de-clutter.
 With so many things at home, you probably don’t have to pay for it all to be moved.
 Anything that you haven’t used over the last year, get rid of.
 You could donate or sell them via eBay or even jumble and car boot sales.

 Packing is a lot easier when you have decided what needs to be packed and how.
-Most people underestimate the sheer amount of things they actually own so overcompensate when getting boxes.
+Most people underestimate the sheer number of things they actually own, so overcompensate when getting boxes.

 Start as soon as possible.
 Packing takes time and it is difficult to predict how much time you will need to pack so don’t waste it.